Native Tree Seed Collection

 Step 3:

 Drop off or mail seeds (please place seeds in a small sealed bag, pouch, or envelope) to TreeFolks with either a printed and completed form, or a piece of paper with your form responses written on it.
-Please note: if you plan to deliver the seeds to the TreeFolks office, please first contact our education department, at education@treefolks.org.
+If you use the iNaturalist App, provide the observation ID associated with the collection.
+Please note: if you plan to deliver the seeds to the TreeFolks office, please first contact our nursery, at nursery@treefolks.org.